Bedrock-OSS/bedrock-wiki/docs/concepts/emojis.md

 <WikiImage src="/assets/images/concepts/emojis/custom/glyph_E1.png" width="512" pixelated />

-_Edited sample glyph_E1.png for free-use shared by @zheaEvyline:_
+_Edited sample `glyph_E1.png` (CC0), shared by @zheaEvyline for free use:_

 ![](/assets/images/concepts/emojis/custom/edited/glyph_E1.png)

-If you'd like to add existing Vanilla items to the glyph and use them as emojis in-game, you can easily do so with the **[Items to Glyph Web Tool](https://minato-mba.github.io/content/Items%20to%20Glyph.html)** created by _@Minato_
+If you'd like to add existing Vanilla items to the glyph and use them as emojis in-game, you can easily do so with the **[Items to Glyph Web Tool](https://minato-mba.github.io/content/Items%20to%20Glyph.html)** created by @Minato

 Your filepath should look like this: